 Abbr.
 Inputs Dialog TYPE Tool type: Press the ENT key to edit the field; the GOTO key opens a window in which you can select the tool type.
 You can assign tool types to specify the display filter settings such that only the selected type is visible in the table Tool type?
 DOC Comment on tool (up to 32 characters) Tool comment?
 PLC Information on this tool that is to be sent to the PLC PLC status?
 PTYP Tool type for evaluation in the pocket table Tool type for pocket table?
 NMAX Limit the spindle speed for this tool.
 The programmed value is monitored (error message) as well as an increase in the shaft speed via the potentiometer.
 Function inactive: Enter Maximum speed [rpm]?
 Input range: 0 to +999999, if function not active: enter - LIFTOFF Definition of whether the TNC should retract the tool in the direction of the positive tool axis at an NC stop in order to avoid leaving dwell marks on the contour.
-If Y is defined, the TNC retracts the tool from the contour, provided that this function was activated in the NC program with M148 . see "Automatically retract tool from the contour at an NC stop: M148", page 355 Retract tool Y/N ?
+If Y is defined, the TNC retracts the tool from the contour, provided that this function was activated in the NC program with M148 .
+See "Automatically retract tool from the contour at an NC stop: M148", page 371 Retract tool Y/N ?
 TP_NO Reference to the number of the touch probe in the touch- probe table Number of the touch probe T_ANGLE Point angle of the tool.
 Is used by the Centering cycle (Cycle 240) in order to calculate the centering depth from the diameter entry Point angle?
+AFC Control setting for the adaptive feed control AFC that you have defined in the NAME column of the AFC.TAB table.
+Apply the feedback-control strategy with the ASSIGN AFC CONTROL SETTING soft key (3rd soft-key row) Feedback-control strategy?
+Input range: 10 characters max.
 LAST_USE Date and time that the tool was last inserted via TOOL CALL LAST_USE Input range : Max.
-16 characters, format specified internally: Date = yyyy.mm.dd, time = hh.mm
+16 characters, format specified internally: Date = yyyy.mm.dd, time = hh.mm ACC Activate or deactivate active chatter control for the respective tool (page 396).
+ACC status 1=active/0=inactive respective tool (page 666).
+1-active/0-illactive